Mandatory BCG vaccination could make COVID-19 less virulent in India

 Evidence shows that over 95 per cent of those died there are more than 65 years of age and over 50 per cent of all deaths were people aged 80 years or older, he said.

-"The WHO report also suggests that 8 out of 10 deaths are occurring in individuals with at least one underlying co- morbidity condition, particular those with cardiovascular diseases, hypertension and diabetes," he said.
+"The WHO report also suggests that 8 out of 10 deaths are occurring in individuals with at least one underlying co-morbidity condition, particular those with cardiovascular diseases, hypertension and diabetes," he said.